Raspberry Pi Zero Appliance Monitor

 thingiverse

-My family recently got a new washer and dryer, but due to the way our house is set up, the washer lives in our kitchen and the dryer is back in the garage.
-To make our lives nominally easier, I kicked out a super quick project to alert us when the dryer has completed it's cycle.
-Feel free to check out the super interesting twitter feed of a dryer that lives in Austin, Texas - https://twitter.com/dubuquedryer Following the EXCELLENT instructions provided by Shmoopty on github, I now have a dryer that's connected to Twitter via IFTTT. https://github.com/Shmoopty/rpi-appliance-monitor Once I got the Raspberry Pi up and running, I designed a little case to help protect it and allow it to be attached via magnets.
-This project could easily be adapted to monitor almost anything that vibrates.
-I'm half considering building one for my Replicator 2.
-Print Settings Printer Brand: MakerBot Printer: MakerBot Replicator 2 Rafts: No Supports: No Resolution: .25 Infill: 5% Notes: Nothing special, just orient both parts so they lay flat on the platform.
-Post-Printing Hardware Requirements This project uses Four M2.5 X 25 machine screws to hold the lid on Four M2.5 x 10 machine screws to hold the Raspberry Pi Zero in place Three small neodymium magnets (superglued into the case) How I Designed This Design/Possible Modifications This case was designed using 123D Design (could easily be done in Fusion 360 now).
-I've attached the 123D file if you need to do your own modifications.
-It could be made smaller if you get your hands on the new Raspberry Pi Zero W.
+My family recently got a brand-new washer and dryer, but our house layout is such that the washer resides in the kitchen while the dryer calls the garage its home.
+To make life more manageable, I embarked on a swift project to notify us when the dryer has completed its cycle.
+You're welcome to check out the captivating Twitter feed of a dryer residing in Austin, Texas - https://twitter.com/dubuquedryer Following Shmoopty's outstanding instructions on GitHub, I successfully connected my dryer to Twitter via IFTTT.
+You can find the comprehensive guide at https://github.com/Shmoopty/rpi-appliance-monitor Once I had the Raspberry Pi up and running, I crafted a protective case that enables it to be attached securely using magnets.
+This project could easily be adapted to monitor almost any vibrating device.
+In fact, I'm considering building one for my Replicator 2.
+Printer Settings Printer Brand: MakerBot Printer: MakerBot Replicator 2 Rafts: No Supports: No Resolution: .25 Infill: 5% Notes: Simply orient both parts so they lie flat on the platform during printing.
+Post-Printing Hardware Requirements This project requires: Four M2.5 x 25 machine screws to secure the lid Four M2.5 x 10 machine screws to hold the Raspberry Pi Zero in place Three small neodymium magnets (superglued into the case) Designing This Case I designed this case using 123D Design, and it could easily be done in Fusion 360 now.
+The 123D file is attached for any necessary modifications.
+If you can get your hands on the new Raspberry Pi Zero W, you might be able to make the case even smaller.

 With this file you will be able to print Raspberry Pi Zero Appliance Monitor with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Raspberry Pi Zero Appliance Monitor.